mindyouragents/mindyouragents.github.io/_pages/about.markdown

 Hi there!
 I am Saurav.

-I am a product-led solution architect and software engineer, been an enterprise Java and Python developer, and Azure specialist.
-I'm now into Generative AI, identifying adding agentic capabilities to enterprise software (where they fit), driving use case development and discovering what works and what doesn't.
+I am a product-led solution architect and software engineer, been an enterprise Java and Python developer, and an Azure specialist.
+I'm now into Generative AI, identifying and adding agentic capabilities to enterprise software (where they fit), driving use case development and discovering what works and what doesn't.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/sauravdey/).